 Someone who will tell it like it is

 You should find a lawyer who you can trust and can build a rapport with, but will at the same time tell you how it is.
 One very important role of a lawyer is to be stern with their clients and to sometimes give advice that will not be what the client wants to hear.

 All too often clients complain about lawyers because of their lack of communication, or that issues could be avoided if there was better communication.
 Find a lawyer who will reply to emails and will pick up the phone and has a team that will do the same.

-What are the basic legal things (technical term!) that every small business should tick off and why?
+What basic legal things should every small business tick off?

 It’s important for business owners to consider the relationships they have with all of their different stakeholders as well as the functions of their business and work out what their legal rights, risks and obligations are.

 Could you change things to be more favourable to you and your business whilst not exposing further risk?
 Are your goods/services compliant with legislation, do you hold the requisite qualifications/licences/tickets to be trading?